 - A staff member will be allocated to support you; please carefully follow their instructions and approach them if you have any questions.

-- To enable the clinical staff to do their job, it is very important that you do not move around the operating theatre as you risk de-sterilising sterile areas and spreading the virus.
+- To enable the clinical staff to do their job, it is very important that you do not move around the operating theatre as you risk de-sterilising sterile areas.

 - The maternity team will do everything they can to enable you to be present for the birth.
 However, if there is a particular safety concern, they may ask that you are not present in the operating theatre.
 If this is the case, the team should discuss this with you and explain their reasons unless it is an emergency.

-- We understand this is a stressful and anxious time for pregnant women and their families and we thank you for your cooperation during this time.
+- We understand this is a stressful and anxious time for pregnant women, birth partners and their families and we thank you for your cooperation during this time.

-- Please be assured that the maternity team will do all it can to provide information, guidance and support to you and the woman giving birth.
+- Please be assured that the maternity team will do all they can to provide information, guidance and support to you and the woman giving birth.

 Q. What is an antibody test – will I have this?